(Avail. 24/7)

 • Violent offenses that resulted in another’s death

-If you are wondering if your record is eligible for Expungement, you should contact a New Mexico Expungement lawyer for more information.
+If you wonder if your record is eligible for Expungement, you should contact a New Mexico Expungement lawyer for more information.
 I can assess your situation and let you know how this new law applies to you and if I can help.

 When Can You Ask the Court for an Expungement?

-Before asking the court for an Expungement, a person must complete his or her sentence, paid all fines and fees, as well as act as a lawful member of society.
-Individuals, who wish to expunge their records, must participate in a conviction-free waiting period that lasts between two and ten years.
+Before asking the court for an Expungement, a person must complete his or her sentence, pay all fines and fees, and act as a lawful member of society.
+Individuals who wish to expunge their records must participate in a conviction-free waiting period that lasts between two and ten years.

 The time required depends on the seriousness of the offense.
 You must not have any new convictions during the waiting period to apply for an Expungement.